 The general rules laid down in the Act on Pursuing Commercial Activities also refer to the sale of non-food products.

+From the legislator's viewpoint, reporting processes – with the prior commenting on the draft national legislations in the areas not harmonised by Community law – are aimed at ensuring the free movement of goods within the internal market of the European Union and in the trade between the Member States of the World Trade Organisation (WTO).
 Hungary is obliged to harmonise technical draft legislation relating to industrial products with the European Union, so that any legislation that restricts the free movement of goods can be filtered out.
 This harmonisation task is performed by the Notification Centre.

 Excise goods: petroleum oil, alcoholic products, beer, wine, champagne and sparkling wine, intermediate alcoholic products, tobacco products.